 The Society’s clinic and physician and low vision therapy services are covered by Medicare and most insurance plans.
 Patients are responsible for any copay amount and a refraction charge ($45) if a new eyeglass prescription is required/desired.
 Copays apply to both the exam and occupational therapy.

-See your social worker prior to the low vision exam or therapy to fill out a financial assistance application if you may need help covering the physician and therapy visit fees or aids and device purchases.
+Please speak with the Society’s social work staff prior to your low vision exam or therapy appointments to complete a financial assistance application if you may need help covering the physician and therapy visit fees or aids and device purchases.

 Location of Clinic

-The Drews Low Vision Clinic exams and therapy are provided at the Society’s main office, 8770 Manchester Road, St. Louis, MO (southeast corner of Brentwood Blvd. and Manchester Road).
-Some LV therapy may be provided in the individual’s home.
+The Drews Low Vision Clinic exams and therapy are provided at the Society’s offices: 8770 Manchester Road, St. Louis, MO (southeast corner of Brentwood Blvd. and Manchester Road).
+Some low vision therapy may be provided in the client’s home.

 Transportation Assistance